jeremejazz/jereme.me/content/posts/2025-05-21-custom-image-map-leaflet/index.md

 ## Conclusion

-In this tutorial we have created a custom zoomable map in Leaflet from an existing image.
-This setup provides a foundation for building more custom image-based map.
-Feel free to experiment by using different images, adding more layers such as markers and shapes while exploring other leaflet functionalities as well.
+In this tutorial, we have created a custom zoomable map in Leaflet from an existing image.
+This setup provides a foundation for building more custom image-based maps.
+Feel free to experiment by using different images, and adding more layers such as markers and shapes while exploring other leaflet functionalities as well.

 {{< admonition type="info" title="Source Code" open=true >}}
-You can find the complete source code for this project at the Github Repository: [Leaflet Raster to Tiles Example](https://github.com/jeremejazz/leaflet-raster-to-tiles-example)
+You can find the complete source code for this project at the GitHub Repository: [Leaflet Raster to Tiles Example](https://github.com/jeremejazz/leaflet-raster-to-tiles-example)
 {{< /admonition >}}

 {{< admonition "References"  >}}

-[Zoomable images with Leaflet](https://build-failed.blogspot.com/2012/11/zoomable-image-with-leaflet.html) - I used this as basis for my earlier project for an [earlier project](https://github.com/jeremejazz/olivarezmaps) back in 2013.
+[Zoomable images with Leaflet](https://build-failed.blogspot.com/2012/11/zoomable-image-with-leaflet.html) - I used this as the basis for my earlier project for an [earlier project](https://github.com/jeremejazz/olivarezmaps) back in 2013.
 [Maptiler](https://www.maptiler.com/) was used on that project instead of `gdal2tiles.py`.

 {{< /admonition >}}